It's time for Fall at Home: Hunker down, bundle up, and make the season as cozy as possible with our foolproof guide to autumn.

 Allow the key characteristics of the aesthetic to serve as your guide.
 Modern decor is all about streamlined details and a pared-down color palette.
 Translating those elements into an autumnal scheme means you can forgo the flashy accents — we're talking vibrant red foliage, haystacks, or mums at every turn — and instead, opt for a more subtle approach that will still pack a punch.

-To help you get started, we've rounded up eight modern fall decor ideas that will give your space a current makeover with a seasonal twist.
+To help you get started, we've rounded up nine modern fall decor ideas that will give your space a current makeover with a seasonal twist.

 1. Up your pile count.